Drug crimes lawyer in Jackson County, MO.

 - Difficulty securing housing or obtaining loans.

-- Hurting your reputation within your Jackson County, MO community.
+- A tarnished reputation in your Jackson County, MO personal and professional circles.

 - Result in the loss of professional licenses and the ability to acquire one in the future.